Workers’ union cries foul over CBA talks

-The last CBA was signed in 2014, and was marked by AEWU strikes under the leadership of the then president Tobias Tano after stalled negotiations.
+The last CBA was signed in 2014, after AEWU filed a notice of strike under the leadership of then president Tobias Tano due to stalled negotiations.
 The 2014 CBA was finalized with the option to renegotiate the terms after three years.

 This year, as part of ongoing negotiations, the Union has enlisted legal representation, in a break with previous negotiations.

 “‘Yung sa mahabang panahon na pagkakaalam namin, akala namin, ang yabang pa namin na CBA namin is okay, ‘yun pala, hindi (For the longest time we would brag about the terms we got for the CBA, but we discovered that they were not favorable to us),” said AEWU President Nomeriano “Sonny” Amata.